Boraj Tawaran

-Boraj Tawaran is a village in the Udaipur district of Rajasthan, India.
-It comes under the Malpur gram panchayat, in Salumber block.
+Boraj Tawaran is a village in the Salumbar district of Rajasthan, India.
+It comes under the Malpur gram panchayat, in Jhallara block.
 The village is located 8 km east of Salumber.
-It is also known as Boraj Tanwaran or Boraj Tavraan.
 Salumbar is nearest town to Boraj Tawaran village.
+Boraj Tanwaran or Boraj Tawaran was also known as Tanwara Ki Boraj Jagir.
 Around 1700 CE, a Thakur of the Tanwar clan moved to Salumber during the rule of Rawat Kesari Singh Chundawat ("Rawat" is a princely title).
-In 1876, his descendant Thakur Tej Singh Tanwar was granted the jagir of the present-day village site to Rawat Jodh Singh Chundawat.
+On 13 December 1876, his descendant Thakur Tej Singh Tanwar was granted the jagir of the present-day village site to Rawat Jodh Singh Chundawat.